Roropey/CSI_Project/README.md

 # Progressive Compression for Lossless Transmission of Triangle Meshes Implementation

-As a project for the courses Modélisation, Compression, Streaming, Interactions 3D of the formation Image et MultiMédia of Sciences du Numérique Department of ENSEEIHT school.
+As a project for the courses Modélisation, Compression, Streaming, Interactions 3D of the formation Image et MultiMédia of Sciences du Numérique Department of ENSEEIHT school, we have to implement a 3D object compression method for streaming.
 This git deposit is based on the git deposit: https://gitea.tforgione.fr/tforgione/obja.
 This implementation has for goal to take a manifold 3D obj model to generate the decimation based on the paper "Progressive Compression for Lossless Transmission of Triangle Meshes".
 The decimation is implemented in valence_driven_decimater.py program and the reconstruction based on the decimation output and decimation model is done by reconstruction.py.
 The reconstruction.py program produced an obja file that shows the reconstruction progression iterations.

 ## decimate_and_recreate.py